cleverplatypus/signals-ts/README.md

 Inspired by [JS-Signals](https://github.com/millermedeiros/js-signals) which was inspired by [AS3-Signals](https://github.com/robertpenner/as3-signals).

 ## Why another implementation
-I used many implementations through the years, manly [Miller Medeiros'](https://github.com/millermedeiros/js-signals) one.
+I used many implementations through the years, mainly [Miller Medeiros'](https://github.com/millermedeiros/js-signals) one.

 What I though was missing was:
 - TypeScript support